frePPLe/frepple/doc/installation-guide/advanced-configuration.rst

 --------------------------

 Some companies deploy frepple behind a proxy server.
-The proxy server can take care of https encryption, can facilitate monitoring, and can improve security on your network.
+The proxy server can take care of the https encryption, can facilitate monitoring, and can improve security on your network.

 Some additional configuration is needed to make the django (which is the